DIY Macrame Coaster Tutorial for Beginners

 This curling happened because the cords weren’t spaced evenly while knotting.
 Try adding extra cords in the gaps to help your macrame coaster stay flat and relaxed.

-• Watch your tension – Pulling your knots too tightly causes the spiral to curl in on itself.
-Try tugging gently instead of tightly.
+• Watch Your Tension: Pulling your knots too tightly is the number one cause of curling.
+Try tugging gently instead of tightly to keep the piece relaxed.

-• Fill in the gaps – Notice any wide spaces between your spiral rows?
-That’s a sign you need to add an extra cord or two to balance the structure.
+• Fill in the Gaps: If you notice wide spaces between your spiral rows, it’s a sign you need to add an extra knotting cord or two to balance the structure.

-• Block your coaster – Lightly dampen your piece and place it under a heavy board or book to dry flat.
+• Block Your Coaster: Lightly dampen the finished piece and place it under a heavy board or book to dry flat overnight.
+This helps the fibers relax into their new shape.

 Want to see it in action?
-Watch this quick macramé coaster curling fix video to learn how to adjust your tension, place cords evenly, and achieve that perfect flat finish.
+Watch this quick macrame coaster curling fix video to learn how to adjust your tension and achieve that perfect flat finish:

 Tips for Best Results